isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 ```

 Despite that fact that `x` is completely ignored in the *implementation* of this
-function, it does happen to be used in the *type!*
+function, it does happen to be used in the *type!* The reason our last example
+failed to compile is because when we fill in `x`, we're changing the type of the
+proof required in the second argument.
+But the second argument is already
+`ctor:refl`.
+Thus, we're asking Agda to assign a type of `expr:3 ≡ 4` to
+`ctor:refl`, which it just can't do.
+That's where the error comes from, and
+that's why `def:_≡⟨⟩_` is less trivial than it seems.

 While all of this syntax construction itself is rather clever, there is nothing
 magical going on here.
 It's all just smoke and mirrors abusing Agda's mixfix
 parsing and typechecker in order to get nice notation for what we want.
+Of

-Of course, `def:_≡⟨⟩_` is no good for providing justifications.
+course, `def:_≡⟨⟩_` is no good for providing justifications.
 Instead, we will
 use the same idea, but this time leave a hole for the justification.

 ```agda